alexangione419/ImageCollager/README.md

 a reference back to the project it is held in.

 ## Command Line Configurations
-To use with a premade script
+To use with a pre-made script

 ```
 java -jar ImageCollager.jar -file script.txt